Fall 2012 | Dr. Bruce J. Nelson '74 Distinguished Speaker Series

 Slovenian radio and theater director Marko Peljhan organizes collaborations between artists, scientists and technologists and investigates the geopolitics of the Arctic, art in microgravity and communications networks during the Bosnian War.

-Artist and Professor of Visual Studies, State University of New York at Buffalo
+Professor of Visual Studies, State University of New York at Buffalo

 A founding member of Critical Art Ensemble, Steven Kurtz stimulates audiences to consider the political and environmental implications of biotechnology, bioweaponry and nuclear energy by using hands-on demonstrations, websites, books and installations.